syncfusion-content/blazor-docs/blazor/diagram-component/annotations/labels.md

 ![Adding Annotation in Blazor Diagram](../images/blazor-diagram-add-annotation.png)

-## Remove Annotations
+## Remove annotations

 A collection of annotations can be removed from the node by using the `RemoveAt` method.
-The following code explains how to remove an annotation to a node.
+The following code explains how to remove an annotation from a node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram